The group of access directives that you define. The directives grant levels of access to specific data for specific clients or groups of clients.

 A database for Digital's 64-bit platforms.
 Because Oracle Rdb has its own listener, the client interacts with Rdb in the same manner as it does with an Oracle database.

-A name that identifies a specific instance of a running pre-release 8.1 Oracle database.
+A name that identifies a specific instance of an Oracle database.
 For any database, there is at least one instance referencing the database.

-For pre-release 8.1 databases, SID is used to identify the database.
+For Oracle databases earlier than release 8.1, a SID is used to identify the database.
 The SID is included in the connect descriptor of a tnsnames.ora file and in the definition of the listener in the listener.ora file.

 A high-performance XML storage and retrieval technology provided with Oracle database server.
 It is based on the W3C XML data model.